Revamth/GFG160/README.md

 # 📘 GFG160 - 160 Days of DSA Challenge

-Welcome to my personal journey through the **GFG 160 Challenge** — solving **250+ problems** over the course of 160 days.
+Welcome to my personal journey through the **GFG 160 Challenge** — solving **250+ problems**.
 The goal is to build mastery in DSA topics for interviews and problem-solving 🚀

 ---